SitePointYves/react-boilerplate/README.md

 # TODO

-- MUI5
+- MUI5 vs PrimeREact
 - MUI Icons
 - Test with react-testing-library und jest und cypress
 - dockerize/podman - cypress, electron
+- "prop-types"

 # sinnvoll ?

 "formik" vs "React-hook-form"

-"query-string": => useSearchParams
 "rxjs": => However, if your application has complex state management needs, or if you're dealing with multiple asynchronous data streams that need to be coordinated, RxJS could be a useful addition.
 It's all about choosing the right tool for your specific needs.

 "cross-env": oder nextjs env?